This advice applies to Wales. Change country

 A loan from a credit union is more affordable – check if there's a credit union in your area

 If you have a bank account, you may be able to agree an overdraft.
 But be careful of going overdrawn without permission as this can be very expensive.

-If you're on a low income and need money in an emergency, you may be able to get help from the Social Fund, from a charity or other help in your local area, for example from a foodbank.
+If you're on a low income and need money in an emergency, you may be able to get help from your local authority.

 Making a complaint